All About Bladder Cancer

 What is the bladder?

-The bladder is an organ located in the lower abdominal area near the pelvic bones that acts as a reservoir for urine.
+The bladder is an organ found in the lower part of the belly near the pelvic bones.
+It acts as a holding area for urine.
 The bladder expands and can hold about half of a liter of urine, but a person usually feels the urge to urinate when the bladder is 25% full.
 The bladder will contract and become smaller when it is empty.
-Because of the bladder’s ability to expand and contract it is thought of as a muscular balloon.
-Ureters, which are the two tubes connecting the kidneys to the bladder, empty urine into the bladder.
-The urethra, a tube connected to the bladder, releases urine to the outside of the body.
+The ureters are two tubes that connect the kidneys to the bladder.
+They empty urine from the kidneys into the bladder.
+The urethra is a tube that connects the bladder to the outside of the body and releases urine.

 What is bladder cancer?